yrahul3910/programmable-resumes/README.md

 PARSE projects max=5 role={role}
 ```

 where `role` is a variable that has been defined at some point.
+Within Python files that you write, you can write out to the final LaTeX file using a `outFile` object.

 ## Developer Guide